AppDrag/appdrag-cloudbackend/README.md

 - Login if you are not already logged in, or create a free account
 - Select an existing project or create a new one
 - In the left menu click on **API**
+- There you will find your AppID in the top left corner, and the APIKey will appear when you press the APIKey button

 ![CloudBackend API Dashboard](https://cf.appdrag.com/cloudbackend/assets/AppDrag-API-Dashboard.png "CloudBackend API Dashboard")

 ### Installing with NPM
 The preferred way to install the CloudBackend SDK for Node.js is to use the npm package manager for Node.js.
 Simply type the following into a terminal window: